thelukester92/nnlib/README.md

 	sudo make install

 After nnlib is installed, you can use it right away with `#include <nnlib.h>`.
 The default installation directory is `/usr/local/include`.
-Make sure that is in your For a different install directory, use `make install prefix=/path/to/dir`.
+For a different install directory, use `make install prefix=/path/to/dir`.
 When you compile, make sure you link BLAS.
 On Linux, you can do this with the `-lopenblas` flag.